-Trinity College strives to be the greenest college on the University of Toronto campus.
-We are committed to sustainable practices and responsible stewardship of our campus.
+Trinity College is committed to sustainable practices and responsible stewardship of our campus.

 The Trinity Sustainable Food Systems Research Group (SFSRG) is a passionate and dedicated group of students and faculty focused on expanding Trinity’s urban agriculture network.
 SFSRG work-study, ROP, and internship students conduct multidisciplinary research projects around sustainable growing, food policy, and urban agriculture, using Trinity’s recently renovated growing spaces on the Munk North rooftop and the St. Hilda’s College backyard.